Hybrid Approximate Message Passing: Review of Loopy Belief Propagation

 \section{Review of Loopy Belief Propagation}

-Finding exact solutions to the problems $\POPT$ and $\PEXP$ above is generally intractable for most factors $f_i(\cdot)$, as the solutions requires optimizations or expectations over all $n$ variables $\xbf_j$.
-A widely-used approximate technique is loopy belief propagation \cite{Pearl:88,WainwrightJ:08}, which attempts to reduce the optimization and estimation problems to a sequence of lower-dimensional problems associated with each factor $f_i(\xbf_{\alpha(i)},\zbf_i)$.
-We consider two common variants of loopy BP: the max-sum algorithm for the problem $\POPT$ and the sum-product algorithm for the problem $\PEXP$.
-This section will briefly review these methods, as they will be the basis of the GAMP algorithms described in Section \ref{sec:gampAlgo}.
+Finding exact solutions to high-dimensional $\POPT$ and $\PEXP$ problems is generally intractable because they require optimization or expectation over $n$ variables $\xbf_j$.
+A widely-used approximation method is loopy BP \cite{Pearl:88,WainwrightJ:08}, which reduces the high-dimensional problem to a sequence of low-dimensional problems associated with each factor $f_i(\xbf_{\alpha(i)},\zbf_i)$.
+We consider two common variants of loopy BP: the max-sum algorithm (MSA) for the problem $\POPT$ and the sum-product algorithm (SPA) for the problem $\PEXP$.
+This section will briefly review these methods, as they will be the basis of the HyGAMP algorithms described in Section~\ref{sec:gampAlgo}.

-The max-sum loopy BP algorithm is based on iteratively passing estimates of the marginal utilities $\Delta_j(\xbf_j)$ in \eqref{eq:margUtil} along the graph edges.
-Similarly, the sum-product loopy BP algorithm passes estimates of the log marginals $\Delta_j(\xbf_j)$ in \eqref{eq:margDist}.
-For either algorithm, we index the iterations by $t=0,1,\ldots$, and denote the estimate ``message" from the factor node $f_i$ to the variable node $\xbf_j$ in the $t$th iteration by $\Delta_{i \ra j}(t,\xbf_j)$ and the reverse message by $\Delta_{i \la j}(t,\xbf_j)$.
+The MSA iteratively passes estimates of the marginal utilities $\Delta_j(\xbf_j)$ in \eqref{eq:margUtil} along the graph edges.
+Similarly, the SPA passes estimates of the log marginals $\Delta_j(\xbf_j)$ in \eqref{eq:margDist}.
+For either algorithm, we index the iterations by $t=0,1,2,...$ and denote the ``message" from the factor node $f_i$ to the variable node $\xbf_j$ in the $t$th iteration by $\Delta_{i \ra j}(t,\xbf_j)$ and the reverse message by $\Delta_{i \la j}(t,\xbf_j)$.

-To describe the updates of the messages, we need to introduce some additional notation.
-First, the messages in loopy BP are equivalent up to a constant factor.
-That is, adding any constant term that does not depend on $\xbf_j$ to either the message $\Delta_{i \ra j}(t,\xbf_j)$ or $\Delta_{i \la j}(t,\xbf_j)$ has no effect on the algorithm.
-We will thus use the notation
+To describe the message updates, we introduce some additional notation.
+First, we note that SPA and MSA messages are equivalent up to a constant offset.
+That is, adding any constant (w.r.t.\ $\xbf_j$) to either $\Delta_{i \ra j}(t,\xbf_j)$ or $\Delta_{i \la j}(t,\xbf_j)$ has no effect on the algorithm.
+Thus, we will use ``$\equiv$'' for equality up to a constant offset, i.e.,